Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 7 September 2025 19.47.48 UTC
+- WIB: Minggu, 7 September 2025 20.26.02 UTC
-- WITA: Minggu, 7 September 2025 20.47.48 UTC
+- WITA: Minggu, 7 September 2025 21.26.02 UTC
-- WIT: Minggu, 7 September 2025 21.47.48 UTC
+- WIT: Minggu, 7 September 2025 22.26.02 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: technology
+Kategori: inspirational